Archisman-Mridha/kubeaid/argocd-helm-charts/sonarqube/charts/sonarqube/README.md

 * Set `initSysctl.enabled` to **false**.
 This parameter would run **root** `sysctl` commands, while those sysctl-related values should be set by the Kubernetes administrator at the node level (see [here](#elasticsearch-prerequisites))
 * Set `initFs.enabled` to **false**.
 This parameter would run **root** `chown` commands.
 The parameter exists to fix non-posix, CSI, or deprecated drivers.

-#### CPU and memory settings
+#### Cpu and memory settings

-Monitoring CPU and memory is an important part of software reliability.
-The SonarQube helm chart comes with default values for CPU and memory requests and limits.
+Monitoring cpu and memory is an important part of software reliability.
+The SonarQube helm chart comes with default values for cpu and memory requests and limits.
 Those memory values are matching the default SonarQube JVM Xmx and Xms values.

 Xmx defines the maximum size of the JVM heap, this is **not** the maximum memory the JVM can allocate.